Station 19

-Station 19 is an American action-drama television series created by Stacy McKee for ABC that premiered on March 22, 2018.
+Station 19 is an American action and procedural drama television series created by Stacy McKee that premiered on the American Broadcasting Company (ABC) on March 22, 2018.
 It is the second spin-off of Grey's Anatomy (after Private Practice).
 Set in Seattle, the series focuses on the lives of the men and women at Seattle Fire Station 19.
-It stars Jaina Lee Ortiz, Jason George, Grey Damon, Barrett Doss, Alberto Frezza, Jay Hayden, Okieriete Onaodowan, Danielle Savre, Miguel Sandoval, Boris Kodjoe, Stefania Spampinato, Carlos Miranda, Josh Randall, Merle Dandridge, and Pat Healy.
+The main cast includes Jaina Lee Ortiz, Jason George, Grey Damon, Barrett Doss, Alberto Frezza, Jay Hayden, Okieriete Onaodowan, Danielle Savre, Miguel Sandoval, Boris Kodjoe, Stefania Spampinato, Carlos Miranda, Josh Randall, Merle Dandridge, and Pat Healy.

-McKee, Shonda Rhimes, Betsy Beers, and Paris Barclay serve as executive producers on the series.
-It is produced by Shondaland and ABC Signature, with McKee serving as showrunner for its first two seasons, later replaced by Krista Vernoff since season three.
+McKee, Shonda Rhimes, Betsy Beers, and Paris Barclay served as executive producers on the series.
+It was produced by Shondaland, with McKee serving as the showrunner for its first 2 seasons.
+She was later replaced by Krista Vernoff, who was the showrunner from season 3 onwards.

 In May 2017, the spin-off received a series order from ABC.
-Ortiz was cast in July 2017, and the cast was filled out by October.
-Filming for the series takes place primarily in Los Angeles.
-In March 2020, ABC renewed the series for a fourth season, which premiered on November 12, 2020.
-In May 2021, the series was renewed for a fifth season, which premiered on September 30, 2021.
+Ortiz was cast in July 2017, and the rest of the cast was finalized by October 2017.
+Filming for the series primarily took place in Los Angeles.
 In January 2022, the series was renewed for a sixth season, which premiered on October 6, 2022.
+In April 2023, the series was renewed for a seventh season.
+In December 2023, it was announced that the seventh season would be its final season.
+The seventh and final season premiered on March 14, 2024.
+Station 19 concluded on May 30, 2024, after seven seasons and 105 episodes.

 Premise

-The series follows a group of firefighters of the Seattle Fire Department at Station 19 from the captain down the ranks to the newest recruit in their personal and professional lives.
+The series follows a group of firefighters from the Seattle Fire Department at fictional Station 19, focusing on their personal and professional lives.
+From the captain down the ranks to the newest recruit, the show explores the challenges they face both in the line of duty and in their relationships outside of work.